 Renunciation at the US Consulate

 At my appointment time, I entered the consulate, passing through the usual security: no electronic devices allowed, no bag allowed, just the necessary papers and wallet.
 I was not allowed a camera, so I have no pictures of the renunciation itself.

 Three other visitors had appointments besides me.
 A young couple with a newborn were either registering their child or getting the child a passport.
 I couldn’t hear well enough to know.
 The other was a young man who was renouncing like me, but seemed much less upset about it than I was feeling.

 When it was my turn, I went up to the window and a very nice man asked for my passports.
 I handed them to him and burst into tears.
 He was very kind about it, saying that he understood, and repeating that I didn’t have to renounce, that I could still change my mind.
 When I pulled myself together, I told him that I wanted to renounce, I just wasn’t happy about it.

 In addition to my passport, I handed him an article I’ve written about why I’m renouncing.
 The renunciation process allows me to include a statement along with my papers, and I decided to hand this in as my statement.
-(I’m hoping to get it published in the US, which is why I’m not including it here yet.)
+You can read it on Medium.

 A short wait and it was time to pay.
 Farewell, $2350!
 That’s what the US charges to renounce citizenship.